Blockstream/lwk/ks_bindings/README.md

 ## Bindings

-To generate bindings the projects use [Mozilla uniffi](https://mozilla.github.io/uniffi-rs/) giving support for: Kotlin, Swift, Python, Ruby and also third party support for Kotlin, Go, C# and Dart.
+To generate bindings the projects use [Mozilla uniffi](https://mozilla.github.io/uniffi-rs/) giving support for: Kotlin, Swift, Python, Ruby and also third party support for Kotlin multiplatform, Go, C# and Dart.

 There is an architectural refactor already planned for the crates the bindings are created on, this initial version is for experimentation only, expect **breaking changes** in the API